xavriley/ruby-aubio/README.md

 ## License

-The gem is available as open source under the terms of the [GNU General Public License, version 3 (GPL-3.0)](http://opensource.org/licenses/GPL-3.0).
+The gem is available as open source under the terms of the [MIT](http://opensource.org/licenses/MIT).